chanced/caps/README.md

 ## Word boundaries

 Word boundaries are determined by the `caps.Converter`.
-The provided implementation, `caps.ConverterImpl`, delegates the boundary detection to `caps.Tokenizer`.
-The provided implementation, `caps.TokenizerImpl`, uses the following rules:
+The provided implementation, `caps.StdConverter`, delegates the boundary detection to `caps.Tokenizer`.
+The provided implementation, `caps.StdTokenizer`, uses the following rules:

 -   The following characters are considered word breaks `" _.!?:;$-(){}[]#@&+~"` unless present in `AllowedSymbols`